waywardgeek/infnoise/README.md

 The program infnoise.c directly measures the entropy of INM output, and compares this to the estimated value.
 Simulations show that they correlate well.

+There are two significant variations on the INM architecture so far.
+The first one, done with CMOS transistors, which is suitable for an IC implementation, does a multiply by 2 by stacking capacitors, and if the result is greather than Vref, it subtracts a value (using a capacitor again) to reduce the value to below Vref.
+This is a literal implementation of multiplication mod Vref.

+The board level versions were simplified using a couple of tricks.
+First, multiplication by 2 modulo Vsup is accomplished by multiplying relative to either GND or Vsup.
+When multiplying relative to GND, a 0.2V signal becomes 0.4V.
+When multiplying relative to a 3V Vsup, a 2.8V signal becomes 2.6V.
+The math comes out the same as if I'd multiplied relative to GND, and simply subtracted Vsup if the result was > Vsup:

+    Vsup - 2*(Vsup - A) = Vsup = 2*Vsup + 2*A = 2*A - Vsup

+So, we multiply by 2 either way, and only subtract out Vsup if needed.
+This is identical to multiplication modulo Vsup.

+A second trick used to create the "small" version was to notice that the output of the comparator could be used to combine both multiplier op-amps into 1.
+This abuse of the comparator output needs to be carefully checked.
+In particular, the output is generally treated as a digital signal, but in this case, it is used as an analog singal.
+Care should be taken not to load the OUT signal significantly, and also to be sure the comparator can drive the resistive load with no more droop than the buffer driving signal
+B.  However, don't be concerned about noise.
+Cross-talk is OK.
+It can only add to the entropy.

 ### Free As in Freedom

 I, Bill Cox, came up with the original CMOS based Infinite Noise Multiplier architecture